-Valid Values: See "Timeout Value Format" on page 227.
-Changes Take Effect: For the next request for remote service use-implicit-access-numbers

-Specifies the time interval that the destination T-Server waits for a call routed from the origination location.
+Default Value: 60 sec Valid Values: See "Timeout Value Format" on page 229.
+Changes Take Effect: For the next request for remote service Specifies the time interval that the destination T-Server waits for a call routed from the origination location.
 Counting starts when this T-Server notifies the requesting T-Server about routing service availability.
 The timeout must be long enough to account for possible network delays in call arrival.